babohhauru/Compilers/README.md

 # Compilers

-Solutions to the assignments of compilers course
+Solutions to the assignments of compilers module